Shanbhagsagar/mls-state-conference/README.md

-# MKCL EXAM LIVE
+# DNExT

-This project is created for development of functionality to register the students for competitive exam
+This project is created for development of DNExT functionality